stcorp/muninn/EXTENSIONS.rst

 indexed in the database backend.
 This can be changed by specifying ``index=True``.

+The uuid of the core schema is a primary key and therefore does not require an explicit index setting.
+All other namespaces will automatically have an implicit primary key called ``uuid`` added that will act as a foreign key to ``core.uuid``.
+This ``uuid`` field should not be explicitly defined in namespace extensions.

 A product type plug-in is an instance of a class that handles all product type specific details.
 The most important function of a product type plug-in is to extract properties from a product and return them in a form the archiving